Religious Views on Abortion

 What religious documents have to say

 Young Women’s Christian Association of the USA, National Convention, 1970, 1973, 1988: “As an organization rooted in the Christian faith, the YWCA is deeply conscious of the difficult personal and ethical choices raised by the issue of abortion.

 The position of the YWCA is not “pro-abortion.”
-It is a position supporting a woman’s right to make an individual decision based upon her own religious and ethical beliefs and her physician’s guidance.
+It is a position supporting a person’s right to make an individual decision based upon their own religious and ethical beliefs and their physician’s guidance.
 This is the position taken by the Supreme Court on January 22, 1973, in the case of Roe v.
 Wade.
-The Court recognized that science cannot tell us “when life begins,” for to science, all life is continuum.
+The Court recognized that science cannot tell us “when life begins,” for to science, all life is a continuum.
 The answer to the question, “When does personhood begin?” must remain in the ethical and religious realm.

 American Baptist Churches, USA, General Board, 1988: As American Baptists, members of a covenant community of believers in Jesus Christ, we acknowledge life as a sacred and gracious gift of God.
 We affirm that God is the Creator of all life, that human beings are created in the image of God, and that Christ is Lord of life.
 Recognizing this gift of life, we find ourselves struggling with the painful and difficult issue of abortion.
 Genuine diversity of opinion threatens the unity of our fellowship, but the nature of covenant demands mutual love and respect.
 Together we must seek the mind of Christ.
 We grieve with all who struggle with the difficult circumstances that lead them to consider abortion.
 Recognizing that each person is ultimately responsible to God, we encourage women and men in these circumstances to seek spiritual counsel as they prayerfully and conscientiously consider their decision.